Skip to content

 return crc ^ 0xFFFFFFFFu;

-}kCrc32Table is fully generated at compile time and written to the read-only data section (.rodata) of the object file.
-You can use objdump -s -j .rodata to inspect the generated binary and verify that the table data indeed resides in the read-only section. static_assert verifies that the values of several key entries match the standard CRC-32 table, ensuring the generation logic is bug-free.
-The runtime crc32 function only performs simple table lookups and XOR operations, making it extremely fast.
+kCrc32Table is fully generated at compile time and written to the read-only data section (.rodata) of the object file.
+We can verify that the table data indeed resides in the read-only section by inspecting the generated binary file using objdump -s -j .rodata.
+The static_assert statements verify that the values of several key entries match the standard CRC-32 table, ensuring the generation logic is bug-free.
+The runtime crc32 function performs only simple table lookups and XOR operations, making it extremely fast.

 Sine Function Lookup Table

-In fields like signal processing, motor control, and game development, we frequently need to quickly obtain trigonometric function values.
-The standard library's std::sin can be very slow on platforms without an FPU, making lookup tables a common alternative.
+In fields such as signal processing, motor control, and game development, we frequently need to retrieve trigonometric function values quickly.
+On platforms without an FPU, the standard library's std::sin can be very slow, so lookup tables are a common alternative.

 #include <array>